voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 ![](please_drink_verification_can.png)

 There's another point that I was only recently enlightened to.
 One way that appliance manufacturers are able to get these anti-user products into users' homes is by making deals with home builders and landlords, and having their appliances installed before the would-be home buyer has any say in the matter.
 After all, the home builders aren't the ones that have to actually use it.
+This is another example of advertising subverting the foundations of capitalism: the manufacturer doesn't need to win over the customer with a good product, they just need to find novel ways of getting in your face.

 This is okay though, because as we all know, the free market will sort itself out.
-You as a home buyer will simply have to do comprehensive research on every single electronic device that is included in the home and be ready to drop the deal at a moment's notice.
+You as a home buyer will simply have to do comprehensive research on every single electronic device that is included in the home and be ready to drop the entire deal at a moment's notice.
 In this economy.
 Good luck!

 [footnote_text] Reynolds Wrap™ is perfect for making faraday cages and also [hats](https://www.youtube.com/watch?v=urglg3WimHA "Weird Al Yankovic, Foil")!